Withdrawing from classes

 Life happens!
 There might be any number of reasons you may not be able to complete a semester at Waubonsee once you start it—a job change, family obligations, injury, military service or other unplanned situation.

-Our advisors and faculty work hard to make sure you can keep on track to achieve your education goals, but if something happens, contact our Financial Aid advisors or the Counseling, Advising and Transfer Center to talk through specific details about how—or if!—taking a break from classes impacts your tuition and financial aid, and your degree plan.
+Our advisors and faculty work hard to make sure you can keep on track to achieve your education goals, but if something happens, contact our Financial Aid advisors or Academic and Career Advising to talk through specific details about how—or if!—taking a break from classes impacts your tuition and financial aid, and your degree plan.

 If you do consider withdrawing, there are a few things to keep in mind.